 “What makes you an expert on monsters?” she said and pushed wayward strands of fiery hair from her face.

+I had many answers to that question, but none that wouldn’t send her running.
+Her beauty was such that I didn’t want to scare her away.
 So tall and effortlessly poised, such a slender neck, such elegant shoulders.
 Her hair should be up, bound by ribbons, held by a net of diamonds and adamantine.
 A dress of black, ankle-length, laced up the back, shoulders left bare, should she wear.

 “I’ll show you,” I told her and guided her away from the crowd.

 “Show me?” she said, voice a little uncertain.
 She might have denied me, were it not for another golden coin spinning in my palm.

 “Yes, show you.
 Show, not tell.
 That’s the key.”